[Image: A bland banner that says “Raising Luminaries Resource Roundup April” set against a background of pink tree blossoms.]

 So far, I can’t find any books in English to help kids understand the concepts behind Qingming Festival, tomb-sweeping, or even ancestor veneration.
 So we’ve cobbled this collection on children’s stories for Qingming (covers some of the values, if not the actual practices) to read each year as we share stories of our ancestors and appreciate the life they made possible for us.

-Parenting is Praxis: Decolonizing Death
+Discuss: Decolonizing Death

 - How does our family acknowledge the contributions of our ancestors?